BERLIN đŸ»đŸ‡©đŸ‡Ș

 Accomodation

-Students arrange this in groups.
-Information will follow.
+Students will sleep in flats and arrange this in groups.

 Transport back & forth